6 Advantages of Using a Mortise Lock

 4. Aesthetically Pleasing

 Compared to other door knobs in the market, mortise locks are more aesthetically pleasing because of its old antique charm.
-Though challenging to be installed by just about anyone other than a professional locksmith, they are still one of the top choices of people for their door locks because it is well crafted to be sturdy and difficult installation will keep intruders out.
+Though challenging to be installed by just about anyone other than a professional locksmith, they are still one of the top choices of people for their door locks because it is well crafted to be sturdy and will keep intruders out.

 5. Sliding Bolt Lock Mechanism